eclipsesource/jsonforms/partials/docs/uischema.md

+---
+layout: doc
+---
-# UI schema
+# UI SCHEMA

 The UI schema, which is passed into the `jsonforms` directive describes the general layout of a form and is just a regular JSON object.
 It describes the form by means of different elements, which can be categorized into `Control`s and `Layout`s.
 The type of an element can be specified via the `type` property.
 In this section, we provide a detailed look about the currently available UI schema elements.

-# Controls
+## Controls
 The most important UI schema element is `Control`.
 A `Control` is specified with the `Control` value.

-### Scope
+#### Scope
 Furthermore, it must specify a `scope` property, which tells the `Control` to which property of the JSON schema it should bind.

 For instance, if we have a minimal JSON schema like this:

 ```
 var schema = {
   'properties': {
     'name': {  'type': 'string' }
    }
 };
 ```

-the most basic UI schema would be the following:
+The most basic UI schema would be the following:

 ```
 var uiSchema = {